danyaberezun/argument-label-enforced-named-thesis/ArgumentLabels/main.md

 One can say in response, that the meaning of such arguments can be understood from the context, such as names of values passed, other arguments, name of the function and other.
 In addition, it is up to user to give names that makes sense.

+#### Remark: perhaps we should change the approach to arguments (Argument Objects)?

+There is an idea to use argument objects for situations, where many arguments are passed in function.
+Argument object in this situation is a simple data class, which contains some arguments of the original function (configuration, for example), and can easily (with some special syntax) be passed in the function call as well as unpacked on the function side without significant overload.

+It is stated that such idea could provide the ABI compatibility for a function with the ability to change the names and order of arguments, by having them in the argument object.

+More discussions on this point can be found in one of the related documents...

 ## Ways to implement

 After basic introduction and the vision behind why this feature could be implemented (or not), we should move to the discussion about what exactly needs to be implemented, what are the things to be conserned of and how the feature can actually be implemented.